akash-network/node/_run/single/README.md

 If you chose to use port 80 when setting up kind, you can browse to your deployed workload at http://hello.localhost

+## Update Provider

+If the KinD configuration uses Docker's random port assignment then the on-chain Provider data will need to be updated for `send-manfiest` to be able to correctly route the manifest POST request.

+For example you might need to update the `provider.yaml`'s first line to include the port number. eg: `host: http://akash-provider.localhost:41109`

 ## Update Deployment